TigerPengPeng/user-meta-serializer/README.md

 #required#
     this module dependency https://github.com/TigerPengPeng/core.git
-    first, you need git clone https://github.com/TigerPengPeng/core.git to local and then, run mvn clean install -DskipTests -U
+    first, you need git clone https://github.com/TigerPengPeng/core.git to local and then, build mvn
+       mvn clean install -DskipTests -U
+       or
+       mvn clean install -Dscale=/ (if you can connect to your rabbitmq server)

     if you are using ide to import this model, you need install plugins lombok